What Can I Put Under Decking to Stop Rats?

 There is a wide variety of wood decking materials you can use for decking.
-Each has its very own advantages and disadvantages.
-For decking, there are two classifications of wood; softwoods and hardwoods.
+Each has its own advantages and disadvantages.
+For decking, there are two classifications of wood: softwoods and hardwoods.
 What are they?
 And which is the best one to use?

-Cedar – Cedar is another popular choice for wood decking, which is slightly more expensive yet more durable than pine.
+Cedar: Cedar is another popular choice for wood decking, which is slightly more expensive yet more durable than pine.
 It has better resistance to moisture and weather.
 Cedar typically comes in red, yellow, or off-white shades.
-As Cedar ages, it will slowly turn to grey, unless sealed and stained.
+As Cedar ages, it will slowly turn grey unless sealed and stained

 In general, softwoods are among the cheapest wood decking options.
 If you are on a budget, the best woods you can use are Cedar and Redwood.
-While pine is less durable, it still is a cheaper, viable and reliable option.
+While pine is less durable, it is a cheaper, viable, and reliable option.

-However, if you want a stronger, more durable, and longer-lasting wood decking, there are better ones than softwoods.
-If you are willing to spend more money, you may consider using hardwoods instead.
+However, if you want stronger, more durable, and longer-lasting wood decking, there are better ones than softwoods.
+If you are willing to spend more money, it is worth using hardwood instead.

-Cumaru – Cumaru is one of the hardest, densest, most durable, and longest-lasting hardwood you can use.
+Cumaru: Cumaru is one of the hardest, densest, most durable, and longest-lasting hardwoods you can use.
 It’s scratch, fire, and moisture-resistant.
 It also has a high resistance to rotting and insects.
 However, it is also one of the most expensive varieties.

-If you value durability and lifespan above all else, hardwoods are the best woods you can use for decking.
-They can last for decades and can resist outdoor conditions.
-When it comes to hardwoods, IPE is undeniably the best material you can choose.
-Overall, it is the best wood you can use.
+If you value durability and lifespan above all else, hardwoods are one of the best woods you can use for decking, as they can last for decades and can resist outdoor conditions better than softwood.

 The Best Wood to Use for Decking